 It’s one of my favorite conversations.
-No seriously, it is.
+No, seriously, it is.
 And I get asked it all the time.
 Which is my favorite MSR stove and why?
-Unfortunately, the answer is not so simple.
+Unfortunately, the answer is not simple.
 Which stove I choose for each trip generally depends on where I’m going and what I’m doing.

-I’ll explain.

-But first, a disclaimer: I’m a water boiler and snow-melter.
+I’ll explain, but first, a disclaimer: I’m a water boiler and snow melter.
 If it can’t be eaten frozen or rehydrated with water, it’s not part of my expedition diet.
-While pizza and fresh bread may be on your backcountry menu, I’m fairly pragmatic when it comes to my expedition meals when food and time are at an extreme premium.
+While pizza and fresh bread may be on your backcountry menu, I’m fairly pragmatic on a trip when food and time are at an extreme premium.
 Despite that fact, I have a surprisingly vast quiver of stoves.

-Of course, before you lambast me with my lack of culinary acumen I have (in the past) cooked all sorts of meals with all these stoves so don’t let my hard stance fool you.
+Of course, before you lambast me with my lack of culinary acumen, I have cooked all sorts of meals with all these stoves, so don’t let my hard stance fool you.
 I’ve made more than my fair share of wilderness gourmet feasts.

 Best All-Around Stove: WhisperLite™ International

-I like the International model because it runs on a variety of fuels which is important when traveling where white gas isn’t always available.
-Not only does the larger diameter generator burn a variety of fuels more efficiently but it also works better in colder conditions, which I’m in a lot.
-Therefore, I use the WhisperLite for longer adventures—generally more than three days—when taking canisters is more burdensome due to excess weight, or when I need to cook for a larger group of people than just two or three.
+I like the International model because it runs on a variety of fuels, which is important when traveling where white gas isn’t always available.
+Not only does the larger diameter generator burn a variety of fuels more efficiently, it also works better in the cold conditions I often find myself in.
+Therefore, I use the WhisperLite for longer adventures—generally more than three days—when taking canisters is more burdensome due to excess weight and space, or when I need to cook for a larger group of people than just two or three.

 Example location: Summer in Antarctica

-I believe the XGK™ EX Stove is easily the best expedition stove ever made.
-It’s a little heavier than the WhisperLite (and burns louder), but my experience has been that it requires hardly any maintenance.
-In my 2014 expedition to the North Pole, I ran one stove for multiple hours a day for 53 days straight with no problem.
+I believe the XGK EX Stove is easily the best expedition stove ever made.
+It’s a little heavier than the WhisperLite and burns louder, but my experience has been that it requires hardly any maintenance.
+On my 2014 expedition to the North Pole, I ran one stove for multiple hours a day, for 53 days straight, with no problem.
 In over 20 years of expeditions, I’ve never used a more reliable stove than the XGK.
-Similar to the WhisperLite, it uses a variety of liquid fuels.
+Like the WhisperLite, it uses a variety of liquid fuels.
 Again, liquid fuel is better for longer expeditions and (very) cold weather.
 The XGK-EX is a workhorse.
 If you need to melt a lot of snow in the worst conditions, the XGK is your stove!